MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/information-protection-deploy.md

 >Following this guidance will not necessarily make you compliant with any data privacy regulation, especially considering the number of steps required that are outside the context of the technology.
 As such, organizations are responsible for ensuring their own compliance and are advised to consult their legal and compliance teams or to seek guidance and advice from third parties that specialize in compliance.
 >

-## Assess data privacy risks and identify sensitive information
+## Plan: Assess data privacy risks and identify sensitive information

 Assessing data privacy regulations and risks that your organization is subject to is a key first step to take before starting to implement any related improvement actions, including those achievable through Microsoft 365 configuration.
 This may include an overall readiness assessment or identification of particular sensitive information types that are subject to specific regulatory controls your organization needs to comply with, as well as the occurrence of them in your Microsoft 365 environment.

 For more information, see [Assess data privacy risks and identify sensitive information](information-protection-deploy-assess.md).

-## Use Compliance Score and Compliance Manager
+## Track: Use Compliance Score and Compliance Manager

 Compliance Score and Compliance Manager provide an integrated set of tools available in the Microsoft 365 Compliance admin center and Services Trust Portal.
 Together, these tools provide you with a built-in ability to track and manage improvement actions overall as well as those related to multiple data privacy regulations to which you are subjected, such as GDPR and HIPAA-HITECH (United States health care privacy act).